Birkell History, Family Crest & Coats of Arms

 Early Origins of the Birkell family

 The surname Birkell was first found in Cheshire at Birtles, a township, in the parish of Prestbury, union and hundred of Macclesfield.
 "Birtles Hall and demesne belonged for many generations to the Birtles family."

 Early History of the Birkell family

 This web page shows only a small excerpt of our Birkell research.
-Another 111 words (8 lines of text) covering the years 160 and 1602 are included under the topic Early Birkell History in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) covering the years 160 and 1602 are included under the topic Early Birkell History in all our PDF Extended History products and printed products wherever possible.

 Birkell Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Birkell has undergone many spelling variations, including Birtles, Byrtles, Birchell, Birchells and others.